berhane/LAP-solvers/README.md

 # Purpose

-The scripts benchmark the performance of Python2/3 linear assignment problem solvers for random cost matrices of different sizes.
+The script benchmarks the performance of Python2/3 linear assignment problem solvers for random cost matrices of different sizes.
 These solvers are:

 * **linear_sum_assignment** - a Python implementation of the Hungarian algorithm provided in SciPy
   * https://github.com/scipy/scipy/